elton-okawa/design-system-study/docs/tutorials/custom-multi-part-component.md

-# Creating a custom multi part component
+# Styling a custom multi part component

+## Overview

+In order to style a custom multi part component, you need to perform the following step by step:

+1. Define style for each component part
+2. Add it on theme
+3. Create each component part consuming the styling - you can skip this part if the component already exists

 ## Defining component theme